Janusz Wiśniowiecki

-Prince Janusz Wiśniowiecki (1598–1636) was Polish nobleman, koniuszy wielki koronny (i.e. High Royal Equerry) from 1633, starost of Krzemieniec.
+Prince Janusz Wiśniowiecki (1598–1636) was a Polish nobleman, koniuszy wielki koronny (i.e. High Royal Equerry) from 1633, and starost of Krzemieniec.

-In 1631 after the death of Jerzy Zbaraski inherited Puławy.
+In 1631 after the death of Jerzy Zbaraski, he inherited Puławy.

 Marriage and issue

-Janusz married Katarzyna Eugenia Tyszkiewicz on 19 September 1627 in Wilno, the daughter of voivode of Mścisław, Troki and Wilno Janusz Skumin Tyszkiewicz h.
+Janusz married Katarzyna Eugenia Tyszkiewicz on 19 September 1627 in Wilno, the daughter of Voivode of Mścisław, Troki and Wilno Janusz Skumin Tyszkiewicz h.
 Leliwa and had four children: